ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 **Security** Allowed by Administrator account

-**Operation** Updates a type’s definition A type cannot be updated if there are existing streams associated with it
+**Operation** Updates a type’s definition.
+A type cannot be updated if existing streams are associated with it.

 Compound Indexes
 ----------------

-When defining a QiType the index property to be used to sequence the data must be defined by the user in the type definition.
+When defining a QiType, the index property you use to sequence the data must be defined by in the type definition.
 Often a single index, such as DateTime, is used, but for more complex scenarios Qi allows multiple indexes to be defined in a type.
-These indexes are concatenated together to form a compound index.
-The Qi REST API methods that use tuples were created to assist the user in using compound indexes.
+Multiple indexes are concatenated to form a compound index.
+The Qi REST API methods that use tuples were created to assist you to use compound indexes.

 Supported QiTypes
 ----------------

-The following are explicitely supported types that can be used when creating a QiType:
+The following are types are supported when creating a QiType:

-Empty
+* Array

-Object
+* Boolean

-DBNull
+* BooleanArray

-Boolean
+* Byte

-Char
+* ByteArray

-SByte
+* ByteEnum

-Byte
+* Char

-Int16
+* CharArray

-UInt16
+* DateTime

-Int32
+* DateTimeArray

-UInt32
+* DateTimeOffset

-Int64
+* DateTimeOffsetArray

-UInt64
+* DBNull

-Single
+* Decimal

-Double
+* DecimalArray

-Decimal
+* Double

-DateTime
+* DoubleArray

-String
+* Empty

-Guid
+* Guid

-DateTimeOffset
+* GuidArray

-TimeSpan
+* IDictionary

-Version
+* IEnumerable

-NullableBoolean
+* IList

-NullableChar
+* Int16

-NullableSByte
+* Int16Array

-NullableByte
+* Int16Enum

-NullableInt16
+* Int32

-NullableUInt16
+* Int32Array

-NullableInt32
+* Int32Enum

-NullableUInt32
+* Int64

-NullableInt64
+* Int64Array

-NullableUInt64
+* Int64Enum

-NullableSingle
+* NullableBoolean

-NullableDouble
+* NullableByte

-NullableDecimal
+* NullableChar

-NullableDateTime
+* NullableDateTime

-NullableGuid
+* NullableDateTimeOffset

-NullableDateTimeOffset
+* NullableDecimal

-NullableTimeSpan
+* NullableDouble

-BooleanArray
+* NullableGuid

-CharArray
+* NullableInt16

-SByteArray
+* NullableInt32

-ByteArray
+* NullableInt64

-Int16Array
+* NullableSByte

-UInt16Array
+* NullableSingle

-Int32Array
+* NullableTimeSpan

-UInt32Array
+* NullableUInt16

-Int64Array
+* NullableUInt32

-UInt64Array
+* NullableUInt64

-SingleArray
+* Object

-DoubleArray
+* SByte

-DecimalArray
+* SByteArray

-DateTimeArray
+* SByteEnum

-StringArray
+* Single

-GuidArray
+* SingleArray

-DateTimeOffsetArray
+* String

-TimeSpanArray
+* StringArray

-VersionArray
+* TimeSpan

-Array
+* TimeSpanArray

-IList
+* UInt16

-IDictionary
+* UInt16Array

-IEnumerable
+* UInt16Enum

-SByteEnum
+* UInt32

-ByteEnum
+* UInt32Array

-Int16Enum
+* UInt32Enum

-UInt16Enum
+* UInt64

-Int32Enum
+* UInt64Array

-UInt32Enum
+* UInt64Enum

-Int64Enum
+* Version

-UInt64Enum
+* VersionArray